L2-D2/fg-tswiki/Anatomy.md

 # The Anatomy of a Computer

 Computers are made out of sand and oil and steel.

-Meticulously pressed and manufactured, these components all serve different uses designed for the purpose of the computer.
+Meticulously pressed and manufactured, these components all serve different uses designed for the purposes of the computer.
 Many computers have different parts; many of which are different for each different type of computer.

 Every computer will still have the basic anatomy seen here in some form or another.